 Friends Summary

-0 186 fiche emigdiokaz
+0 147 fiche emigdiokaz

 Télécharger mP3 Imprimer jouer consultez

-question American English réponse American English
+question réponse

 commencer à apprendre

-I just feel like someone reached down my throat, grabbed my small intestine, pulled it out of my mouth and tied it around my neck.
+I just feel like someone reached down my throat, grabbed my small intestine, (pulled it out) of my mouth and tied it around my neck.

 commencer à apprendre